 How you might feel

 Admitting that you have a problem and seeking help can be frightening.
 You may feel ashamed and confused by your behaviour.
-Sufferers who have broken through these barriers often report feelings of relief to have everything out in the open.
-Stopping compulsive overeating on your own is far more terrifying than dealing with it with the support and help of loved ones and professionals.
+Sufferers who have broken through these barriers often report feeling of relief to have everything out in the open.
+Dealing with Binge Eating Disorder on your own is far more terrifying than dealing with it with the support and help of loved ones and professionals.

-Talking about your behaviour and the emotions related to it will help you to unravel your emotional relationship with food.
-The urge to eat will not disappear straight away; you will have good days and bad days.
+Talking about your behaviour and the emotions related to it will help you to unravel and break the cycle of binge eating and emotional turmoil.
+The urge to binge will not disappear straight away; you will have good days and bad days.
 But every time you resist the urge you will learn a little bit more about yourself and the ways in which you might cope with life without your eating disorder.

-Some suffers of Compulsive overeating have reported feeling more exposed and anxious as they loose weight and the emotional protection that the eating disorder provided.
-You may find that your mood is more erratic without the option of eating to control your emotions.
+Some suffers of Binge Eating Disorder have reported feeling more exposed and anxious as they lose weight and the emotional protection that the eating disorder provided.
+You may find that your mood is more erratic without the option of binging to help you to control your emotions.
 These feelings will pass over time as you develop your self-esteem and confidence and discover alternative ways of dealing with stressful situations and difficult emotions.

 It can be difficult to know how much to eat and when to eat at first.
-A Dietician or your GP can help you with this.
-Once you have an outline diet, try to stick to it and be patient in waiting for the symptoms of your eating disorder to subside.
+A professional eating disorders specialist, dietician or you GP can help you with this.
+Once you have an outline diet, try to stick to it and be patient in waiting for your weight to settle and the physical symptoms of binge eating disorder to subside.